ergoplatform/awesome-ergo/pages/devs.md

 - [Ergo Utilities](https://github.com/robkorn/ergo-utilities-rust/) - General utilities to make writing off-chain Ergo code in Rust simpler

-# Existing Applications
-> [sigmaverse.io](sigmaverse.io/) - Your portal to the Ergo Universe

-## Oracle Pools
+# Oracle Pools

-[Oracle-Pools](https://github.com/Emurgo/Emurgo-Research/blob/master/oracles/Oracle-Pools.md) overview by Robert Kornacki.

-[Oracle Core](https://github.com/ergoplatform/oracle-core) is the main repository, which comes with a [Oracle Pool Bootstrap](https://github.com/ergoplatform/oracle-core/tree/master/oracle-pool-bootstrap) and [Connector Library](https://github.com/ergoplatform/oracle-core/tree/master/connectors/connector-lib).
+When external oracle data is posted on-chain, it needs to be encoded in a very precise way within a transaction.
+Furthermore, oracle pools have a bunch of different moving parts which require transactions to be issued to move between the different stages of the pool protocol.
+[Oracle Core](https://github.com/ergoplatform/oracle-core) creates all of the complex transactions which posts the data on-chain & runs the oracle pool protocol on-chain (such as averaging datapoints).
+This comes bundled with [Oracle Pool Bootstrap](https://github.com/ergoplatform/oracle-core/tree/master/oracle-pool-bootstrap) and a [Connector Library](https://github.com/ergoplatform/oracle-core/tree/master/connectors/connector-lib).
 The [ada-usd-oracle](https://github.com/ergoplatform/oracle-core/blob/master/scripts/ada-usd-oracle/oracle-config.yaml) source can be seen here.
 Currently only the erg-usd-oracle is live as seen in the [Oracle Pool List](https://explorer.ergoplatform.com/en/oracle-pools-list)

+An [overview](https://github.com/Emurgo/Emurgo-Research/blob/master/oracles/Oracle-Pools.md) by Robert Kornacki.

+**Resources**
 - [Ergo oracles](https://github.com/sininen-taivas/ergo-oracle) - simple command-line tool to launch oracles.
 Inbuilt implementations for USD/ERG, EUR/ERG, BTC/ERG, AUG/ERG (gold) prices delivery.
+- Learn about data inputs and the truly novel innovations they bring to UTXO-based Blockchains like #Cardano by reading our latest research [here](https://github.com/Emurgo/Emurgo-Research/blob/master/smart-contracts/Unlocking%20The%20Potential%20Of%20The%20UTXO%20Model.md)

 **Articles**
 - [Chainlink Oracles vs. Ergo Oracle Pools](https://ergoplatform.org/en/blog/2021-04-27-chainlink-oracles-vs-ergo-oracle-pools/)